TheGrayDot/mpqcli/README.md

 ### Docker Image

 The Docker image for `mpqcli` is hosted on [GitHub Container Registry (GHCR)](https://ghcr.io).
-It provides a lightweight and portable way to use `mpqcli` without needing to build or install it manually.
+It provides a lightweight and portable way to use `mpqcli` without needing to build or download a binary.

 To download the latest version of the `mpqcli` Docker image, run: